dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 Dendron has two sets of logs - client and server.
 The client logs you can access using the `Open Logs Command`.
 You can access the server logs by following the tutorial [here](https://www.loom.com/share/3d04cb1d6f904ac099d73e083e62ee2f
 ).

+### Logs from previous session

+Dendron has logs for the current session and the previous session.

+You can get logs of the previous session by following instructions [here](https://www.loom.com/share/2ca740e8e09b4aaf927d8098e2e6dec0)

 ## Upgrading